01 Jan 2016

-This week's guest blog is from Tom Hingley of the Inspiral Carpets.
+This week's guest blog is from Tom Hingley of the Inspiral Carpets, discussing how to copyright your music and protect your rights as a song's creator.

 How To Copyright Your Music